OpenVPN/openvpn3-linux/README.md

 Both of these services allows introspection.

-There exists also a net.openvpn.v3.backends service, but that is restricted to be accessible only by the openpn user - and even that users access is locked-down by default and introspection is not possible without modifying the D-Bus policy.
+There exists also a net.openvpn.v3.backends service, but that is restricted to be accessible only by the openvpn user - and even that users access is locked-down by default and introspection is not possible without modifying the D-Bus policy.